 The following is a discussion of our investment policies, financing policies, conflict of interest policies and policies with respect to certain other activities.
-The Simon Property Board of Directors ("Board") may amend or rescind these policies from time to time at its discretion without a vote of our limited partners.
+One or more of these policies may be amended or rescinded from time to time without a stockholder vote.